 There is no sign of this trend slowing down in 2023.
 In fact, experts predict that markets like India and Brazil alone will see a 30% to 50% increase in total hours spent using a mobile application.

-According to Statista, the global app revenue is expected to reach $935 billion by 2023.
+According to Statista, the global app revenue is expected to reach $935 billion in 2023.
 That’s roughly 2.5x the figures from 2018.

 How can your company get a piece of that massive share?

 9. Wearable technology being paired with mobile apps

 In 2023 we’ll see an increase of wearable mobile tech.
 I’m talking about things like:

 - fitness bracelets

 All of these devices, and more, will be paired and used with mobile apps.
 For example, look at a company like Fitbit.